Health Sciences B.S.

 Health sciences scholarships and financial aid

 Get help paying for college with departmental tuition waivers, private funding opportunities and university-wide scholarships.
 Learn more from the UAA Office of Financial Aid.

-After you earn your Bachelor of Science in health sciences degree from UAA, you will be eligible to sit for the Certified Health Education Specialist national exam.
+After graduation, students in the health education track are eligible to sit for the Certified Health Education Specialist national exam.

 Community health services

 Gain valuable knowledge and job skills applicable to a variety of health settings, including clinical and community-based environments.
-As a health sciences major, you will learn to plan, implement and evaluate a wide variety of health services programs to protect and promote the health and safety of diverse communities.
+As a health sciences major, you will learn to plan, implement and evaluate a wide variety of health programs to protect and promote the health of diverse communities.

 Health sciences degree program options

 UAA Health Sciences improves and expands its course offerings each year to meet the needs of students and employers.
 Many health sciences courses are now offered through multiple delivery formats, including online classes, distance delivery and hybrid offerings (online/in-person.)

 College of Health academic advisors and program faculty advisors work together to develop an academic plan tailored to meet your needs and fulfill degree program requirements.